About the Bora Laskin Faculty of Law

 Admission Requirements and Supporting Documents

-You must successfully complete a minimum of 3 years of full-time undergraduate studies at a recognized university to be considered for admission (unless applying under the Mature category).
+You must successfully complete a minimum of 3 years of full-time undergraduate studies at a recognized university to be considered for admission (unless you apply under the Mature category).
 Preference is given to those with a 4-year undergraduate degree.
 You may apply in the third or final year of your undergraduate degree program.

-The Admissions Committee assesses applications based on all the criteria listed in this section.
 Admission is competitive as we receive many applications each year.

 Law School Admission Test (LSAT)